* Pentwater cites mistakes by Leap management

 NEW YORK, March 10 (Reuters) - Pentwater Capital Management is looking to shake up the board of Leap Wireless LEAP.O and has vowed to nominate three directors, citing what it called years of management mistakes.

 Pentwater, which says it is the fifth-largest institutional investor in the wireless operator with ownership of almost 5 percent of Leap shares, complained about Leap's rejection of a 2007 takeover offer by MetroPCS Communications Inc PCS.N and also accused the company of "incorrect operational decisions."

-Leap shares rose 10 percent after Pentwater released a letter addressed to the Leap board on Thursday, as some investors bet the letter would lead to management changes or a sale.
-At least one analyst was skeptical that would happen.
+Leap shares rose 9.5 percent on Thursday after Pentwater released a letter addressed to the Leap board, as some investors bet the move would lead to management changes or a sale.
+At least one analyst was skeptical that would happen, however.

 Pentwater criticized a poison pill measure Leap adopted to limit individual shareholder ownership to less than 5 percent, saying it “entrenches management and stifles shareholder voice.”

-It noted that the board’s chairman controls almost 20 percent of Leap shares, under the umbrella of MHR Fund Management, and said this “largely insulates the board from constructive shareholder critique.”
+It noted that the board’s chairman controls almost 20 percent of Leap shares under the umbrella of MHR Fund Management and said that “largely insulates the board from constructive shareholder critique.”